 CUSTOMIZABLE DATE RANGES

-- Based on customer feedback, Personal Capital has also updated the date ranges from rolling to individual ranges that you can customize based on your needs.
+- Based on customer feedback, Personal Capital has also updated the date ranges.
+They’ve gone from rolling to individual ranges that you can customize based on your needs.

 - You can also hover over the graph in the Net Worth tool to see your total net worth on a given day.

 Leverage Free Technology For Greater Wealth!

 It’s best to analyze your finances now with the use of technology because there is no rewind button in life.

-You may not be wealthy now, but just knowing you’ve got your finances in order and have a financial plan tremendously increases your chances of financial success.
+You may not be wealthy now.
+But just knowing you’ve got your finances in order and have a financial plan tremendously increases your chances of financial success.
 Once you are financially secure, you free to do whatever you truly want.